MusicOfMusiX/mnistsoftmaxregression/README.md

 # Introduction
 Part of my ML learning adventure!.
+Trains on the MNIST handwriting database and (somewhat) manages to be successful after lots of iterations!

 Does NOT involve MLPs GAs and all of those complex stuff; just a pure, 1-layer gradient descent-optimised regression model.